greg-js/arch-wiki-md-repo/wiki/_content/Grsecurity.md

 *   hibernation is not supported (conflicts with `CONFIG_GRKERNSEC_KMEM`, `CONFIG_PAX_MEMORY_SANITIZE` and `CONFIG_RANDOMIZE_BASE`)
 *   Xen and [virtualbox](https://www.archlinux.org/packages/?name=virtualbox) are not supported (conflicts with `CONFIG_PAX_KERNEXEC` and `CONFIG_PAX_MEMORY_UDEREF`)
+*   `CONFIG_GRKERNSEC_KMEM` is incompatible with software altering the CPU MSR, such as power saving configuration tools like [cpupower](https://www.archlinux.org/packages/?name=cpupower), [powertop](https://www.archlinux.org/packages/?name=powertop) and [x86_energy_perf_policy](https://www.archlinux.org/packages/?name=x86_energy_perf_policy).
+Rather than disabling the option, you could recompile the kernel with your desired defaults.

 Known incompatibilities with other packages: